yeshua453/website/docs/controls/dragtarget.md

 ### `on_accept`

 Fires when the user does drop an acceptable(same `group`) draggable on this target.

-Event handler argument is an instance of `DragTargetEvent` class with the following fields:
+Event handler argument is an instance of [`DragTargetEvent`](/docs/reference/types/dragtargetevent).

-* `src_id` - unique control ID of draggable.
-* `x` - x component of the global position when the specific pointer event occurred on the draggable.
-* `y` - y component of the global position when the specific pointer event occurred on the draggable.

 Use `page.get_control(e.src_id)` to retrieve Control reference by its ID.